piemonte/PBJVision/README.md

 Capture is also possible without having to use the touch-to-record gesture interaction as the sample project provides.

-Contributions are welcome!

 ### About

 This library was originally created at [DIY](https://diy.org/) as a fun means for kids to author video and share their [skills](https://diy.org//skills).
-The touch-to-record interaction was originally pioneered by [Vine](https://vine.co/) and [Instagram](https://instagram.com/).
+The touch-to-record interaction was pioneered by [Vine](https://vine.co/) and [Instagram](https://instagram.com/).

 Thanks to everyone who has contributed and helped make this a fun project and community.